ph1-618O/ph1-618O/README.md

 ![Header](https://github.com/ph1-618O/ph1-618O/blob/main/fireflies_banner.png)
 <div style="font-family: Futura, Helvetica, arial, sans-serif, text-align:right"><em>
-"To see a World in a Grain of Sand And a Heaven in a Wild Flower, Hold Infinity in the palm of your hand And Eternity in an hour" -Blake 🧢 + 🚩 = ☂️
+"To see a world in a grain of sand and a heaven in a wild flower, hold infinity in the palm of your hand and eternity in an hour" - Blake
+<br> 🧢 + 🚩 = ☂️
 <!-- 👋 Hi, I’m @ph1-618O
 👀 I’m interested in coding
 - 👩🏽‍💻 I'm experienced with building full stacks with Python, SQL, Javascript, HTML/CSS, R, Julia, Ruby